telerik/kendo-ui-core/docs-aspnet-mvc/helpers/radiobutton/overview.md

 The RadioButton can be configured to be initially checked through its `.Checked()` setting.
 The widget can also be checked or unchecked at any time by using jQuery.

-The example below demonstrates how to use the `.Checked()` configuration option.
+The following example demonstrates how to use the `.Checked()` configuration option.

 ###### Example